 Inflation targeting A monetary policy framework intended to achieve price stability over a certain period of time.
-The Reserve Bank and government agree on a target range to be achieved over a stipulated period.

 Intermediate goods Goods produced to be used as inputs in the production of final goods.
 Inventories Stocks of goods held by firms.
 An increase in inventories reflects an excess of output relative to spending over a period.

 Labour intensity The relative amount of labour used to produce a unit of output.
 Liquidity The ease with which assets can be bought and sold.
 Liquidity requirements The amount of liquid or freely convertible assets that banks are required to hold relative to their liabilities, for prudential and regulatory purposes.
 M3 The broadest definition of money supply in South Africa, including notes and coins, demand and fixed deposits, and credit.

 Macroeconomics The branch of economics that deals with the whole economy - including issues such as growth, inflation, unemployment and the balance of payments.

 Marginal lending rate A penalty rate of interest charged by the Reserve Bank for lending to financial institutions in the money market in excess of the daily liquidity provided to the money market at the repurchase rate.
 See also repurchase agreements.

 Marginal income tax rate The rate of tax on an incremental unit of income.

-Marketable securities Tradeable financial securities listed with a securities exchange.
+Marketable securities Tradable financial securities listed with a securities exchange.
+Means test A method for determining whether someone qualifies for state assistance.
 Medium Term Expenditure Committee (MTEC) The technical committee responsible for evaluating the MTEF budget submissions of national departments and making recommendations to the Minister of Finance regarding allocations to national departments.
 Medium-term expenditure framework (MTEF) The three-year spending plans of national and provincial governments, published at the time of the Budget.
 Microeconomics The branch of economics that deals with the behaviour of individual firms, consumers and sectors.

 Ministers' Committee on the Budget The political committee that considers key policy and budgetary issues that pertain to the budget process before they are tabled in Cabinet.
-MinMEC A political forum where national and provincial departments in the same sector discuss policy issues.
-It consists of the national minister and the nine provincial ministers, supported by key departmental officials.
 Monetary policy Policy concerning total money supply, exchange rates and the general level of interest rates.